 Additionally, a cognitive therapist might help you recognize cognitive biases and assess distorted thinking.
-If you decide a thought is unhelpful or inaccurate, they can guide you as you modify those thoughts and beliefs.
+If you decide a thought is unhelpful or inaccurate, they may guide you as you learn to modify those thoughts and beliefs through cognitive reframing.

-Benefits of Cognitive Psychology
+Benefits Of Cognitive Psychology

-Cognitive psychology can help you in many ways.
-For starters, it can help you think more rationally.
-Your therapist can teach you how to have more control over your thoughts.
-As you learn to choose the most rational and helpful thoughts, you can become more self-confident.
-If you are troubled by anxiety now, you can get some relief when your thinking processes improve.
-Finally, once you replace negative thought patterns with positive ones, you may even find that the results you get from your actions are more satisfying than before.
+You may become more self-confident as you learn to choose the most rational and helpful thoughts, which may help improve the quality of your life.
+Once you replace negative thought patterns with positive ones, you may find that the results you get from your actions are more satisfying than before

-Problems Associated with Cognitive Distortions
+Problems Associated With Cognitive Distortions

-Negative thinking processes can make you more vulnerable to psychological disorders.
-Many cognitive psychology studies have explored the connection between cognitive errors and depression and found that they are related.
+Negative thinking processes can affect your cognitive development and may make you more vulnerable to psychological disorders.
+Many cognitive psychology studies have explored the connection between cognitive distortions and depression and found that they are related.

-Cognitive Errors and Their Impact
+Cognitive Errors And Their Impact

-“It’s All or Nothing”
+“It’s All Or Nothing”

 “This One Bad Thing Is All I See”

-“This One Instance Proves a Pattern”
+“This One Instance Proves A Pattern”